Huntsville Regional Airport: History

 In 2009 the Huntsville City Council had approved a name change of the airport from Huntsville Municipal Airport to Bruce Brothers Huntsville Regional Airport.
 On May 28, 2010, the airport was rededicated in honor of two World War II veterans, Harry Joe Bruce and Reeves "Jeep" Bruce, who died during the course of that war.
 The ribbon cutting was scheduled to be held on that day.
 However, as of December 2015, it is still listed as Huntsville Municipal Airport by the Federal Aviation Administration and the Texas Department of Transportation.

 Facilities and aircraft

 The airport covers an area of 180 acres (73 ha) at an elevation of 363 feet (111 m) above mean sea level.
 It has one runway designated 18/36 with an asphalt surface measuring 5,005 by 100 feet (1,526 x 30 m).

-For the 12-month period ending July 31, 2011, the airport had 21,400 aircraft operations, an average of 58 per day: 79% general aviation, 20% military, and 1% air taxi.
-At that time there were 64 aircraft based at this airport: 55 single-engine, 7 multi-engine, and 2 helicopters.
+For the 12-month period ending April 8, 2023, the airport had 39,613 aircraft operations, an average of 108 per day: 89% general aviation, 11% military, and <1% air taxi.
+At that time there were 52 aircraft based at this airport: 46 single-engine, 4 multi-engine, and 2 jet.